cchudzicki-ocw-testing/sts.042-fall-2020/content/pages/readings-v2.md

 ### Session 12: Quantum Weirdness: Schrödinger’s Cat, EPR, and Bell’s Theorem

 - Albert Einstein, Boris Podolsky, and Nathan Rosen, “[Can quantum-mechanical description of reality be considered complete?](https://journals.aps.org/pr/abstract/10.1103/PhysRev.47.777),” *Physical Review* 47 (1935): 777–780.
-- David Kaiser, “Life-and-death: When nature refuses to select,” in Kaiser, *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 29–38.
+- David Kaiser, “Life-and-death: When nature refuses to select,” in *Quantum Legacies: Dispatches from an Uncertain World* (Chicago: University of Chicago Press, 2020), 29–38.
 ISBN: 9780226698052.
-- David Kaiser, “Spooky actions at a distance,” in Kaiser, *How the Hippies Saved Physics* (New York: W. W. Norton, 2011), 45–67.
+- David Kaiser, “Spooky actions at a distance,” in *How the Hippies Saved Physics* (New York: W. W. Norton, 2011), 45–67.
 ISBN: 9780393342314.
 - *Optional*: David Kaiser, “{{% resource_link "c69711e6-f115-4408-abeb-5a256e32277e" "Lecture Notes: Bell’s inequality and quantum entanglement (PDF)" %}},” October 2020.

 ## III.
 Oppenheimer: Physics, Physicists, and the State